Glossary of Terms for Audiology

 Hearing loss with both conductive (middle ear pathology) and sensory (cochlear or VIIIth-nerve pathology) components.
 The audiogram shows a bone-conduction hearing deficit plus a gap between pure-tone and bone conduction responses.
-Open Ear Fit BTE hearing aid coupled to a manufactured “slim tube” which is fit with a pre made earpiece
+Open Ear Fit BTE hearing aid coupled to a manufactured “slim tube” which is fitted with a pre-made earpiece

 The chain of three tiny bones in the middle ear (malleus, incus, stapes).

-An inflammation of the middle ear caused by infection.
+Inflammation of the middle ear is caused by infection.

 Otitis media with effusion (OME)

 Otitis media with fluid present in the middle ear.